Wild Turkey 101 Background

 Sweet, caramel.
 Rye with a little mint.
 Vanilla.
 Cinnamon.
 Honey.
 Charred oak.
 Oak seems to build to the finish with some medium astringency.
 Burnt flavors.
 Some spice that coats the mouth after the finish.
 A little hot alcohol.

 I think Wild Turkey 101 has a bit of a bad rep. My impression before I first gave it a try was not favorable.
 Sort of rocket fuel booze.
-No idea where that came from, but that was my brand awareness.
+No idea where that came from, but unfortunately that was my brand awareness.
 I still hear some negative thoughts on this one as too rough.
-There’s no shame in adding a little water and in my opinion that few grams of water really elevates this pour.
+There’s no shame in adding a little water if that’s the case because at 101-proof, there’s plenty of room for a little water.

-Wild Turkey 101 is flavorful and quite enjoyable.
-This bottle sat unopened for a while just because it’s a go-to order when out.
+Wild Turkey 101 is flavorful and quite enjoyable, but lets talk about price.
+This is a bottle is a value and widely available.
+This particular bottle actually sat unopened for a while just because it’s a go-to order when out.
 You’ll find it behind most decent bars as it’s a popular mixer.
 This is also good for home because it’s a great value.
-In fact maybe we’ll keep this our little secret.
-This is some good Bourbon at a lower shelf price.
+In fact maybe we should keep this our little secret.

 Wild Turkey 101 Recommendation